 Oil painting on canvas, Purity of Heart by Pompeo Girolamo Batoni (Lucca 1708 – Rome 1787), signed (on base of table), lower right (on sphinx-fronted support) P. B. 1752.
-A personification of the sixth Beatitude, 'Blessed are the pure in heart; for they shall see God' as related in the Bible: Matthew, V: 8.
+A personification of the sixth Beatitude, 'Blessed are the pure in heart; for they shall see God' as related in the Bible: Matthew 5: 8.
 A girl seated, three-quarter length, wearing a white dress and cloak and holding a dove; her left arm is resting on a green marble topped console with caryatid support.
-The lily symbolises purity, the dove the Holy Ghost.
+The lily symbolises purity, the dove is the Christian symbol of the Holy Ghost.
+The meaning of the Sphinx under the table is unclear, except that they were thought to have been witnesses of the Incarnation.
 With its pendant, Meekness, NT 138294, perhaps commissioned by, or given to, Sir Matthew's brother, the Reverend Utrick Fetherstonhaugh, who was a member of the party in Rome.

 Since they have been at Uppark, these two pictures have always like Batoni's portraits of the Fetherstonhaughs and their kin in other rooms, hung in the upper register of the Saloon, so that they almost seemed to take their place as additional members of the family .
 It can only have been their hanging in this way, and that fact that England is - at least nominally and in much of its schooling - a Protestant country, that account for the singular imagery of these two pictures having always been taken for granted.